Click for Sylmar, California Forecast

 7. All Launch Sites Within 5 miles of Kagel Mountain - Advanced rating is required.
 Intermediate pilots may fly under the direct supervision of, or if signed off by an SHGA-designated instructor.
 Proof of sign-off must be carried by the pilot.
 Sign-off may be revoked at the discretion of the Association.

 8. SHGA Flight Park Landing Area - No part of any landing approach may cross the 200-foot buffer zone markers.
-Novice and Intermediate hang glider pilots, and novice paraglider pilots must land in the wash adjacent to the flight park.

 9. Tandem Flights - Pilots and passengers must have the appropriate USHPA ratings.
 The pilot is responsible for ensuring that the passenger has signed the USHPA form Assumption of Risk and Liability Waiver.
+Prior to a recreational tandem flight, the pilot and passenger must sign SHGA's Non-Commercial Tandem or Instruction Acknowledgement in the LZ.

 10. Aerobatics - Aerobatics are spins and maneuvers that involve bank angles greater than 90 degrees from horizontal or pitch angles greater than 60 degrees.
 No aerobatics are permitted south of the Gavina Avenue bridge.
 All aerobatic maneuvers must be performed in clear airspace, at a safe distance from other aircraft, and must be completed no less than 750 feet above ground level.